FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 ]
 ```

-Ordinances performed by members of The Church of Jesus Christ of Latter-day Saints; see [Latter-day Saint Ordinances] for more.
+Ordinances performed by members of The Church of Jesus Christ of Latter-day Saints; see [Latter-day Saint Ordinances] for descriptions of each ordinance type.

 #### `LDS_ORDINANCE_DETAIL` :=